Shedless Dogs For People With Canine Allergies

 #3 Standard Poodle

-In spite of the health issues, large Standard Poodles share all the wonderful qualities of their smaller siblings, but have the added benefit of being tempered by their size.
-As large dogs, they tend to be more calm and less aggressive.
+In spite of the health issues, large Standard Poodles share all the wonderful qualities of their smaller siblings but have the added benefit of being tempered by their size.
+Like large dogs, they tend to be calmer and less aggressive.

-Some of these breeds that you may want to consider would be Goldendoodles, Labradoodles and Schnoodles.
-For a truly giant indoor allergy-free pet, check out Great Danoodles or Newfypoos: crosses of Great Danes and Newfoundlands respectively.
+Some of these breeds that you may want to consider would be Goldendoodles, Labradoodles, and Schnoodles.
+For a truly giant indoor allergy-free pet, check out Great Doodles or Newfypoos: crosses of Great Danes and Newfoundlands respectively.

 Standard and Cross-Bred Poodle Size and Grooming – The size of the animal can vary wildly, but the best determining factor is the size of the parents.
-For Standard Poodle grooming see the notes on Toy Poodles.
-For the cross breeds grooming will vary.
+For Standard Poodle, grooming sees the notes on Toy Poodles.
+For the cross breeds, grooming will vary.

-The Saluki is also called the ‘gazelle hound’ or ‘Persian greyhound’.
+The Saluki is also called the ‘gazelle hound’ or ‘Persian greyhound.’
 It is one of the oldest and most noble of dog breeds.
-Salukis have been found mummified and preserved with great care in the tombs of the Pharoahs.
+Salukis have been found mummified and preserved with great care in the tombs of the Pharaohs.

 They are still the royal dog of Egypt and are honored in many middle eastern countries, even considered to be sacred by some.
 The Saluki’s distinctive profile features in many ancient Egyptian tomb paintings.
 Salukis were bred as ‘sight hunters’ and are extremely fast, reaching 40mph in short spurts.

 Saluki Size and Grooming – Salukis size vary significantly.
 They stand anywhere from 23-28 inches at the shoulder and weigh anywhere from 29-66 pounds.
 Grooming is among the easiest of the dogs listed here: comb or brush occasionally and wash only as needed.
-Salukis are virtually odor and dander free, thought it will shed moderately.
+Salukis are virtually odor and dander-free, though they do shed moderately.